 If you noticed in the previous steps, every time we make changes to our project, we have to manually run the commands that compile and deploy our code to the satellite.
 But in this section, we will learn how to automate these tasks using Gihtub Actions so that whenever we make changes to our project, these changes are automatically deployed to oour satellite

-In our project, we have a folder .github which contains the file deploy.yaml.
+In our project, we have a folder .github which contains the file deploy.yml.
 This file has all the configurations required to setup Github Actions in our project.
 This folder must be present in your poject to successfully setup Github Actions.
 You can add it manually if you dont have it in your project.
 Below are the contents of the deploy.yaml file

 name: Deploy to Juno on: push: branches:[main] jobs: build: runs-on: ubuntu-latest steps: -name: Check out the repo uses: actions/checkout@v4 -uses: actions/setup-node@v4 with: node-version:22 registry-url:"https://registry.npmjs.org" -name: Install Dependencies run: npm ci -name: Build run: npm run build -name: Deploy to Juno uses: junobuild/juno-action@main with: args: deploy env: JUNO_TOKEN: ${{ secrets.JUNO_TOKEN }}